ThemeZee/mercia/readme.txt

 5. Navigate to Appearance > Customize in your admin panel and customize to taste.

 == Changelog ==

+= 1.9.8 - 2021-11-05 =
+* added Steam and Discord to social icons
+* updated navigation.js to use vanilla js instead of jQuery

 = 1.9.7 - 2021-08-26 =
 * fixed table layout styling